Anheuser-Busch orders 40 Tesla trucks

 Anhueser-Busch said it is also working with Nikola, a Utah company using Nikola Tesla's first name, on the use of hydrogen-powered trucks, and with Uber subsidiary Otto to test their autonomous truck driving technology.

-Tesla has a history of pushing back production deadlines for its vehicles, and is "is cs producing its new Model 3 sedan.
+Tesla has a history of pushing back production deadlines for its vehicles, and is currently behind schedule producing its new Model 3 sedan.
 It began Model 3 production in June, but had built only 260 of them as of October 1.